 3. Traveling to the UK from USA : What Can You Bring?

-If you’re bringing in any commercial goods – as a business for example – you must declare those goods as they’re subject to tax and duty charges.
-These types of goods must be declared before crossing the UK border.
+If you’re bringing in any commercial goods – as a business for example – you must declare those goods because they’ll be subject to tax and duty charges.
+Declare commercial goods before crossing the UK border.

 Here’s more info on what’s allowed and how to declare your goods online.